 The Bologna “Stadium” was founded by students and for students in 1088.
-It is the oldest university in the Western.
-In 1888, the celebrations of the Eighth Centennial restart the role of the University of Bologna within Europe, thanks to the work of Giosuè Carducci, who in 1906 won the Nobel Prize for Literature.
+It is the oldest university in the western.
+The celebrations of the Eighth Centennial restart the role of the University of Bologna within Europe in 1888, thanks to the work of Giosuè Carducci, who in 1906 won the Nobel Prize for Literature.

 On 18 September in Piazza Maggiore, Bologna, the rectors of 430 universities from all the continents signed the Magna Charta Universitatum Europaeum during the nine hundredth anniversary of the University of Bologna, formally recognized as the Alma Mater of all universities in 1988.
 Subsequently signed by another 400 rectors, the Magna Charta affirms the autonomy of universities, the solid ties between teaching and research, rejecting any limits posed by “all geographical and political boundaries”.